maleneH/assignment5/README.md

 #### • Use WebDriver to solve https://<i></i>sqengineer.com/practice-sites/practice-tables-selenium/

 #### • Use WebDriver to find youtube videos about cats uploaded today.
-Print
+Print the URL of the first 10 videos to a log file.

-the URL of the first 10 videos to a log file.
+***See our solution in this folder: https://github.com/maleneH/assignment5/tree/main/SeleniumAndCats***